-We account for income tax contingencies in accordance with SFAS No. 5, "Accounting for Contingencies".
+We account for income tax contingencies in accordance with SFAS No. 5, "Accounting for Contingencies."
 The calculation of tax liabilities involves significant judgment in estimating the impact of uncertainties in the application of complex tax laws.
 Resolution of these uncertainties in a manner inconsistent with our expectations could have a material impact on our results of operations and financial condition.
 We believe we have adequately provided for reasonably foreseeable outcomes in connection with the resolution of income tax contingencies.
 However, our results have in the past, and could in the future, include favorable and unfavorable adjustments to our estimated tax liabilities in the period an assessment is made or resolved or upon the expiration of a statute of limitation.
 Accordingly, our effective tax rate could fluctuate materially from quarter to quarter.

-In accordance with SFAS 123R, we established a deferred tax benefit on share-based compensation costs associated with nonqualified stock options, but under current accounting standards we cannot establish a deferred tax benefit on costs associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
-For qualified stock options, we will record tax benefit only in the period when disqualifying dispositions of the underlying stock occur.
-Accordingly, as we cannot record tax benefit for the option expense associated with qualified stock options until the occurrence of future disqualifying dispositions of the underlying stock, our future quarterly and annual effective tax rates will be subject to greater volatility and, consequently, our ability to estimate reasonably our future quarterly and annual effective tax rates is greatly diminished.
+In accordance with SFAS 123R, we established a deferred tax benefit on certain share-based awards associated with our share-based compensation plans, including nonqualified stock options, but under current accounting standards we cannot establish a deferred tax benefit on costs associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
+For qualified stock options, we record tax benefit only in the period when disqualifying dispositions of the underlying stock occur.
+Accordingly, as we cannot record the tax benefit for share-based compensation expense associated with qualified stock options until the occurrence of future disqualifying dispositions of the underlying stock, our future quarterly and annual effective tax rates will be subject to greater volatility and, consequently, our ability to estimate reasonably our future quarterly and annual effective tax rates is greatly diminished.